UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 ## TravelDirection

-Trave direction of a couach.
+Trave direction of a coach.
 To get the direction of travel for a place the direcion information of the coah needs to be combined with the direction of the seat in the coach layout.

 | Code             | Description                                                                           |
 | ---------------- | ------------------------------------------------------------------------------------- |